FrancoGiachetta/mathic/README.md

 ## 📖 Current Status

  ⚠️ This project is in early development.
 Features are being added incrementally.
+Due to this, you are welcome to test it and create issues.

 For more details, see the [docs](./docs/README.md).